cartesian-plane/signal_project/uml_models/Alert Generation System.md

 * Patient thresholds (retrieved from the Data Storage System, in the form of a DTO)
 * Real-time data form the patient monitoring system

+Prior to retrieving information from the Data Storage system, the request is passed through the Patient Identification system, to match the PatientId with the appropriate  record.

 This information is continuously evaluated via the *evaluateData()* method, which will trigger an alert if the conditions are met (some data crosses a threshold).